LamakerOfficial/help-center/_posts/falix/software/2021-08-05-setting-up.md

 # Installing Process
 Falix Software is built on Electron, meaning it's cross-platform and supports Windows, macOS, Linux, and ChromeOS.
 The installation is easy to follow and you should of the software installed within at least 2 minutes or less(depending on your internet speed).

+## Windows
+You can install the exe file provided by the [update server](https://updates.korbsstudio.com/falix-software/falixnodes-software-3.1.0.zip).

 ## Windows 10
 You can install the software easily in the Microsoft Store on Windows 10.
 Just search "Falix" and the software should show up.
 Select it and click install.